dbr787/demokite/README.md

 ## To Do

+- Upload artifact and use metadata to point to current artifact
 - Change for demo again
 - Have a way to update step yaml definitions before upload (i.e. to dynamically randomise or assign step attributes)
 - Update build metadata to allow only choices that haven't already been made